Some links on this page are affiliate links. See full disclosure in the page footer.

 Are team building books useful for remote teams?

-Yes, especially now that trust and communication must happen across screens.
+Yes, especially when trust and communication must happen across screens.
 These books often include tools for building cohesion, managing conflict, and strengthening alignment even when teams are distributed across time zones and communication styles.

 How often should leaders revisit team building concepts?